Reviewing Mill City Ventures III (OTCMKTS:MCVT) & Sun Hung Kai & Co. Limited (OTCMKTS:SHGKY)

 Sun Hung Kai & Co.
-Limited (OTCMKTS:SHGKY – Get Rating) and Mill City Ventures III (OTCMKTS:MCVT – Get Rating) are both small-cap finance companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their analyst recommendations, institutional ownership, dividends, earnings, risk, valuation and profitability.
+Limited (OTCMKTS:SHGKY – Get Rating) and Mill City Ventures III (OTCMKTS:MCVT – Get Rating) are both small-cap finance companies, but which is the better business?
+We will contrast the two businesses based on the strength of their earnings, risk, valuation, profitability, analyst recommendations, institutional ownership and dividends.

 Profitability